hraberg/shen.clj/README.markdown

   * Revisit using STM (refs/atoms) instead of intern for set/value.
   * Existing Shen libraries and portability?
   * ClojureScript.
-  * overrides.clj - rewriting parts of Shen into Clojure if interop or performance requires it.
+  * overwrite.clj - rewriting parts of Shen into Clojure if interop or performance requires it.
   * This project is part of my long term wish for a semi-automated global socialistic utopia, which requires some further work.